 When it comes to cupping equipment, cups hold profound importance.
 In the past, cupping cups made from ceramic, bamboo, animal horns, metal, plastic, and glass were used, reflecting the available resources of different cultures at that time.
 Traditionally, cupping involved the use of heat to create suction, by placing a flammable substance such as alcohol inside the cup while using a medium to lubricate the skin so that the cups can glide or placing them in a fixed location for several seconds to several minutes.

 Modern cupping introduces silicone, plastic, glass, and vacuum pump cups in the market to complement the traditional approaches in a more simpler, more accessible way that doesn't have as many risks or require specialized training.
+You can purchase a simple, affordable cupping set for at-home use here.

 Types of Cupping Therapy